wailingko/Decadent-dough/src/content/about/index.md

 ---
-title: "I’m John Doe, A content writer based in LDN, Currently at Bookworm"
+title: "I’m Wai Ling, A Fulltime Parent and Learning Supervisor and passionate about project delivery.
+Currently an aspiring Home Baker"
 meta_title: "About"
 image: "/images/author.png"
 draft: false